 3.Don’t go more than 4-5 hours without food.
 Going too long without food is a setup for low blood sugars, fatigue and moodiness.
 Keep small bags of nuts or seeds with you at all times in case you are running late for a meal.
 Consider setting a timer if you forget to eat in the afternoon.

 4.Schedule in at least 20-30 minutes of continuous activity most days of the week.
 Even a 20 minute walk helps your insulin work more effectively the rest of the day and encourages stable blood sugars.

 5.Avoid processed packaged foods with sugar, high fructose corn syrup and other sweeteners which encourage fluctuations in blood sugars and resulting symptoms.

 If you’ve been tired, moody or anxious for some time it can take 6-8 weeks to create a stable blood sugar and increased energy levels but commitment to the process will bring the results you desire if the problem is tied to your diet.

 A disclaimer is sometimes you may feel worse before you feel better.
 If your blood sugars were averaging higher within normal limits and now drop down to lower normal limits the shift can temporarily increase fatigue and moodiness.
-This shift will correct itself within a week.
+This shift will correct itself within a week or two.